tastyigniter/docs/extend/extensions.md

 }
 ```

-> Its recommended to define the extension metadata using the manifest file instead of overriding the `extensionMeta` method.
+> Its recommended to define the extension metadata using the `composer.json` file instead of overriding the `extensionMeta` method.

 ### Registration class methods